OskarSzafer/open-cli-copilot/README.md

 ## Installation

-1. Clone project repository to the location of choice:
+1. Clone the project repository to a location of your choice:

     ```sh
     git clone https://github.com/OskarSzafer/open-cli-copilot.git
     ```

-2. Inside the project repository create python ```venv``` and install requirements:
+2. Inside the project repository, create a Python ```venv``` and install requirements:

     ```sh
     python -m venv venv && ./venv/bin/pip install -r requirements.txt
     ```

-3. Source main script, and export API-key by adding to ```~/.zshrc``` following lines:
+3. Source the main script and export your API-key by adding the following lines to ```~/.zshrc```:

     ```sh
     export GOOGLE_API_KEY=<your_token>
     source ~/path/to/open-cli-copilot/copilot.zsh
     ```

-    _You can get your API-key from: https://aistudio.google.com/app/apikey_
+    *You can obtain your API key from: [Google AI Studio](https://aistudio.google.com/app/apikey)*

 4. Start a new terminal session.